ahelii/ahelii.github.io/doctwo.md

 Curious how it might guess the next letter of your name, your favorite word, or something in another language?

-Give it a try—and see how machines can learn to understand human communication, one letter at a time.
+Give it a try!
+See how machines can learn to understand human communication, one letter at a time.